Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Experiments

 \subsection{Real-World sRGB Noise Generation and Removal}

 \textbf{Dataset.} We employ the SIDD~\citep{SIDD} dataset, which includes 34 different camera configurations.
 We adopt the SIDD Medium split, comprising 320 noisy-clean image pairs captured with five unique smartphone cameras: Google Pixel (GP), iPhone 7 (IP), Samsung Galaxy S6 Edge (S6), Motorola Nexus 6 (N6), and LG G4 (G4).
 To evaluate the quality of the generated noise, we use the SIDD validation set.
-Additionally, the SIDD+\citep{siddplus}, PolyU\citep{polyu}, and Nam~\citep{nam} are employed to further assess both noise quality and denoising performance.
+Additionally, SIDD+~\citep{siddplus}, PolyU~\citep{polyu}, and Nam~\citep{nam} are employed to further assess generality on both noise quality and denoising performance.

-\textbf{Device-Specific Noise Quality Assessment.} In \ttabref{table:noise_gen_per_devices}, we train a single unified PNG on the full SIDD training set using all devices and evaluate the noise quality of each smartphone device type to assess device-specific noise generation performance in terms of KLD and AKLD.
-Our method is compared with four other models: C2N~\citep{c2n}, Flow-sRGB~\citep{Flow-sRGB}, NeCA-W~\citep{neca}, and NAFlow~\citep{naflow}.
-Note that, to align with the experimental settings of previous works, we utilize some of the paired noisy-clean images from the SIDD validation set for noise generation, for images where the same metadata (\eg, smartphone manufacturer, ISO setting) is available for both the validation set and the training set.
+\textbf{Device-Specific Noise Quality Assessment.} We train a single unified PNG on the full SIDD training set using all devices and evaluate the noise quality of each smartphone device type to assess device-specific noise generation performance in terms of KLD and AKLD.
+As in \ttabref{table:noise_gen_per_devices}, our method is compared with four other models: C2N~\citep{c2n}, Flow-sRGB~\citep{Flow-sRGB}, NeCA-W~\citep{neca}, and NAFlow~\citep{naflow}.
+Note that, to align with the experimental settings of previous works, we utilize some of the paired noisy-clean images from the SIDD validation set for noise generation, where the same metadata (\eg, smartphone manufacturer, ISO setting) is available for both the validation set and the training set.

-In comparison, our \framework{} outperforms other methods across all device types, showing substantial improvements over NAFlow (the state-of-the-art at the time of submission) in both average KLD and AKLD scores, with improvements of 0.0111 and 0.0143, respectively.
-We also present visual comparisons of the noisy images generated by each method in \ffigref{fig:noise_map}. \framework{} generates more natural and realistic noise that closely resembles real-world noise distributions in magnitude and correlation patterns, demonstrating its superior performance in generating realistic noise.
+Our \framework{} outperforms other methods across all device types, showing substantial improvements over NAFlow in both average KLD and AKLD scores, with improvements of 0.0111 and 0.0143, respectively.
+We also present visual comparisons of the noisy images generated by each method in \ffigref{fig:noise_map}. \framework{} generates more natural and realistic noise that closely resembles real-world noise distributions in terms of magnitude and correlation patterns, demonstrating its superior performance in generating realistic noise.